PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 11:03:09
+Last updated: 2024-04-11 11:03:42
-Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
-My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson
+Random Quote: Ted: "I made a bid online, I won the auction the next day and I got approval.
+I just finalized the paperwork."Barney: "And was the Blair Witch easy to deal with, or did she haggle over the closing costs?" - Barney Stinson